 When Camp reopens in 2022, we’ll have shade over main camp, a beautiful new Dining Hall overlooking the river, Rec Hall, basketball court, Kiddie Camp, stone showers, cabins scattered up the eastern slope—Camp will look new, but it’ll be Camp again!

 But we know our work isn’t done unless Camp also feels like Camp again.
 We need to make sure the physical space comes alive with the traditions, spirit, and joy that is Camp Tuolumne.
-Our new Third Bell CAMPaign is raising the support to make this vision a reality.
-The Friends have mapped out a 3-year strategic plan that will:
+Our Third Bell CAMPaign is raising the support to make this vision a reality.
+The Friends have mapped out a strategic plan that will:

 - Steward nature at Camp to provide beauty, shade, and safety.
 The fire drastically changed the landscape in and around Camp.
 We need to plant 10,000 more trees and revegetate 7 acres of riparian habitat, restore the trails around Camp, provide year-round caretaking to nurture our seedlings, and create a summer Nature Center to provide enriching environmental education to campers of all ages.

 - Re-establish Camp traditions and support staff training, so that all campers feel like they’ve returned to the camp they love, with the songs, activities, art, and traditions they remember.

 - Support inclusion and diversity of staff and campers, to reflect the values of the BTC community.